This post may contain affiliate links. See my disclosure for more info.

 - Baby carrots - a specific variety of larger carrots that have been bred to have a sweeter flavor and are then cut into small, cylindrical shapes

-Carrots are in season fall through spring.
+Carrots are in season from fall through spring.
 Peep the seasonal produce guide to see what else is in season right now.

 Carrots are a great staple because of how long they last (at least a month, if not longer when stored well).
 The key is to keep them cool and damp.